ArchiverXP/PurrfectEngine/README.md

 # PurrfectEngine
 A Visual Novel engine coded in C++ with Lua as its scripting language!

+# SDL 1.2 REQUIREMENTS:

+Windows: Windows 95+

+Mac: Mac OS 9 and up (untested but it should work)

+Please note that this branch doesn't support iOS (at least not yet)

 # HOW TO COMPILE:

-Get the dependencies (lua, sdl2, sdl2_image, sdl2_ttf and sdl2_mixer), and compile.
+Get the dependencies (lua, sdl1.2, sdl_image, sdl_ttf and sdl_mixer), and compile.

 Makefile.pc: Linux (probably windows???)

 Makefile.mac: macOS

-Makefile: iOS (compile using theos)

-DO NOTE that for iOS you need the required frameworks, you can compile them using a Mac.

-Releases will be in the releases tab.

 # CREDITS: